withastro/astro/docs/src/pages/core-concepts/collections.md

   };
 }
-// Now, you can get the paginated posts from your props. const {posts} = Astro.props;
+// Now, you can get the paginated posts from your props.
+// Note that a paginated prop is a custom object format, where the data
+// for the page is available at `posts.data`.
+See the next example to
+// learn how to use the other properties of this object. const {posts} = Astro.props;
 ---
 <html lang="en">